Tracing the Origins - Overseas Landscapes

 Dongshan Kuiyi's "White Horse Forest"

-Balthasar Klossowski de Rola (France, 1908-2001) did not enter the Academy of Fine Arts to study painting, but instead copied the paintings of ancient masters at the Louvre.
-It advocates a retro spirit and highly values the skills of painters such as Francisco Guardi, Tomasso di Giovanni Di Simone Guidi (known as the "pioneer of realism"), Giotto di Bondona (known as the "father of European painting"), and Nicolas Poussin, pushing representational painting to a new level.
+Balthasar Klossowski de Rola (1908-2001, France) did not enter the Academy of Fine Arts to study painting, but instead copied the paintings of ancient masters at the Louvre.
+It advocates a retro spirit and highly admires the skills of painters such as Francisco Guardi, Tommaso di Giovanni di Simone Guidi (known as the "realist pioneers"), Giotto di Bondona (known as the "father of European painting"), Nicolas Pusan, and others, pushing figurative painting to a new height.

 97巴尔塔扎尔·克洛索夫斯基·德·罗拉《普罗旺斯风景》-编辑 拷贝.jpg

-Andrew Wyeth (1917-2009), as a neorealist painter, used watercolor and egg color to depict the natural environment around life, using "abstractions" as a painting element, delving deep into the surface of nature, and incorporating personal subjective ideals and wishes into his works, forming a thought-provoking art with profound connotations.
+Andrew Wyeth (1917-2009), as a neorealist painter, depicted the natural environment around his life through watercolor and tempera paintings.
+He used "extracted abstractions" as painting elements, delving deep into the surface of nature and incorporating personal subjective ideals and desires into his works, forming thought-provoking art with profound connotations.

 98安德鲁·怀斯《猎人》-编辑 拷贝.jpg

-Lucian Freud (UK, 1922-2011) was an expressionist painter who used heavy brushstrokes for color modeling, and his mastery of color was no longer limited to shaping the character's image, but rather transforming color into a meaningful life.
-In the later stage, his focus gradually shifted from the meaning generated by gray and body changes to the emphasis on body language itself.
+Lucian Freud (1922-2011) was an expressionist painter who used heavy brushstrokes to create color shapes.
+His mastery of color was no longer limited to shaping the image of characters, but rather transformed color into a meaningful life.
+In the later stage, his focus gradually shifted from the meaning generated by gray and physical changes to the emphasis on the language of form itself.

 99吕西安·弗洛伊德《鸟瞰风景》-编辑 拷贝.jpg

-Frank Auerbach (UK, 1931-) is known for his precise and powerful brushstrokes, and his images often take months or even years of contemplation to come to life.
-The concrete imagery is self evident, avoiding possible interpretations.
-He once said, "Art is forgetting oneself and acting according to instinct."
+Frank Auerbach (born 1931 in the United Kingdom) is known for his precise and powerful brushwork.
+The images in his works often take months, or even years, to come to life, and the meaning of the concrete images naturally appears, thus avoiding "possible interpretations".
+He once said, "Art is about forgetting oneself and acting on instinct

 100弗兰克·奥尔巴赫《莫宁顿新月》-编辑 拷贝.jpg

-Antonio Lopez Garcia (Spain, 1936-) had an expressionist style in his works around 1955, a magical realism style in his works from 1956 to 1965, and a photographic realism style in his works after 1965.
-It abandoned the relatively harmonious and singular colors in Western classical painting, as well as the strong contrast and composition of pure colors commonly found in modern and contemporary painting, and established its own unique color system.
-Using traditional realistic painting language, it excavates the beauty of common objects, giving them a strong sense of being on the spot, transcending the limitations of specific scenes, and thus entering the depths of the viewer's soul.
+Antonio Lopez Garcia (Spain, 1936-) had expressionist style in his works around 1955, magical realism style in his works from 1956 to 1965, and photographic realism style in his works after 1965.
+It abandons the relatively harmonious single color in Western classical painting, as well as the strong contrast and composition of pure colors commonly found in modern and contemporary painting.
+It establishes its own unique color system and uses traditional realistic painting language to explore the beauty of common objects, making them have a strong sense of presence, surpassing the limitations of specific scenes, and thus entering the depths of the viewer's soul.

 101安东尼奥·洛佩斯·加西亚《阿托查》-编辑 拷贝.jpg

-David Hockney (UK, 1937-) created photo collages in his early years.
-He used Polaroid to collage photos taken from different angles into one image, viewing it as a "new way to see the world.".
-He is constantly discovering that whether it is the way of viewing or creating, he once said, "Teachers can only impart skills, not poetry."
+David Hockney (UK, 1937-) created photo collages in his early years, using Polaroids to collage photos taken from different angles into an image, which he regarded as a "new way of viewing the world".
+He is constantly discovering that whether it is the way of viewing or the way of creating, he once said, "Teachers can only impart skills, not poetry

 102大卫·霍克尼《梨花盛开的公路》-编辑 拷贝.jpg